pingcap/docs-cn/tispark/tispark-user-guide.md

 ## Recommended configuration

-### Deployment of TiKV and TiSpark clusters
+This section describes the configuration of independent deployment of TiKV and TiSpark, independent deployment of Spark and TiSpark, and hybrid deployment of TiKV and TiSpark.

-#### Configuration of the TiKV cluster
+### Configuration of independent deployment of TiKV and TiSpark

-For independent deployment of TiKV and TiSpark, it is recommended to refer to the following recommendations
+For independent deployment of TiKV and TiSpark, it is recommended to refer to the following recommendations:

 + Hardware configuration
- - For general purposes, please refer to the TiDB and TiKV hardware configuration [recommendations](https://github.com/pingcap/docs/blob/master/op-guide/recommendation.md#deployment-recommendations).
+ - For general purposes, please refer to the TiDB and TiKV hardware configuration [recommendations](../op-guide/recommendation.md#deployment-recommendations).
  - If the usage is more focused on the analysis scenarios, you can increase the memory of the TiKV nodes to at least 64G.

 + TiKV parameters (default)